Wesley Eure: Books

 Eure lived briefly in Bali after leaving Totally Hidden Video.
 In 1992, Eure published his first children's novel The Red Wings of Christmas.
 It has been called "the new American classic" by CNN, and was optioned by Disney for a full-length animated feature.
 The book was illustrated by Ron Palillo who played Arnold Horshack on the 1970s TV series Welcome Back, Kotter.

 Eure's fifth book, A Fish Out of Water, is his first pre-schooler book.
 The story of a bird and a fish that fall in love and make it work, it is used by schools to teach racial tolerance.
 The graduate art students at Meredith College in Raleigh, North Carolina illustrated it.
 He also wrote The Whale That Ate the Storm.

 Knightsbridge Publishing released two of his humor books, Fun with Fax and On-the-Wall Off-the-Wall Office Humor.

 Teaching

 For many years, Eure has given interactive lectures in elementary and secondary schools about reading and writing.

 Theatre

-Eure has starred on the stage in shows like Bus Stop, Butterflies Are Free, Love Sex and the IRS, as well as the musicals I Love My Wife and Joseph and the Amazing Technicolor Dreamcoat.
+Eure has starred on the stage in shows such as Bus Stop, Butterflies Are Free, Love Sex and the IRS, as well as the musicals I Love My Wife and Joseph and the Amazing Technicolor Dreamcoat.
 His company Games at Sea created, produced and directed on-board entertainment for cruise ships such as Crystal Cruises and Celebrity Cruise Line.
 For several years, Eure's Blues Brothers 2000 live stage show appeared at Universal Studios Hollywood.
 He co-produced a Stephen Schwartz musical titled Snapshots.